jimFalkenstine/CoasterCountsAPI/README.md

 3. Open a new split terminal with Powershell in Visual Studio Code.
 4. In the left terminal, run npm install in the CoasterCountsAPI directory.
 5. In the right terminal, change the directory to CoasterCountsWebsite and run npm install there.
-6. Run npm start in the left directory to start the API on http://localhost:5000.
+6. Run npm start in the left terminal/CoasterCountsAPI directory to start the API on http://localhost:5000.
-7. Run npm start in the right directory to start the Website on http://localhost:3000.
+7. Run npm start in the right terminal/CoasterCountsWebsite directory to start the Website on http://localhost:3000.
-8. Navigate your preferred web browser to http://localhost:3000 to view the CoasterCounts Website.
+8. Open your preferred web browser and navigate it to http://localhost:3000 to view the CoasterCounts Website.

 -You can also access the CoasterCounts API via Heroku https://coaster-counts-api.herokuapp.com/api/